 - compiling information in bullet-point lists

-If you are working on 1,500+ words long read, it might be necessary to give readers mental breaks.
-Make a part of the text in the middle less challenging to the reader, so they can go through the text in one go.
+If you are working on 1,500+ word read, it might be necessary to give readers mental breaks.
+Make a part of the text in the middle less challenging to the reader, so that they can go through the text in one go.
 For even longer content, you want to make it as structured as possible.
 The best way to do that is to create a table of contents at the top of the page with links to all chapters.
 This way, users who are looking for specific information in your article will have no troubles finding it.

 The same B2B digital marketing research indicates that people want information to be organized in the most simple way possible.
 In visual form.
 It might be beneficial for you to invest a small sum in a freelance artist.
 Create infographics, or illustrations to underpin the point you are making in an article, and it may be shared by more people.
 Considering that you can find a decent artist for a small price on Fiverr, this investment is a wise one.